surifirstpin/biplus_documentation/docs/SQL Runner FLD.md

 **6.** To view the recent history, click on **History tab** available at the top right of the SQL query area.
-- Green colour indicates successfully query and Red colour indicates query that did not run successfully due to the error.
+- Green colour indicates query has been executed successfully and Red colour indicates error.
 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/history%20sql.png)